BetterMuSeek

 To play natural harmonics, lightly touch the guitar string at specific nodal points and cut the string into fractional segments.
 These points correspond to integer fractions of the string length, such as 1/2, 1/3, 1/4, and so on.

-When you lightly touch the string at these positions, you prevent the string from vibrating fully, resulting in the production of higher-pitched harmonic tones.
+When you lightly touch the string at these positions, you prevent the string from vibrating fully, producing higher-pitched harmonic tones.

 To play natural harmonics, place your finger over the desired fret (e.g., 5th, 7th, or 12th) without pressing the string down.
 For instance, to produce a natural harmonic at the 12th fret, lightly rest your finger over the metal fret marker without pressing the string to the fretboard.
 The result is a clear, chime-like sound.

-While the “sweet spots” for natural harmonics are usually at the 5th, 7th, and 12th frets, they can be played at other places on the neck too.
-For example, playing a harmonic at the 4th fret creates a sound two octaves and a major third higher than the original note.
-This technique is used in the song “Red Barchetta” by the band Rush.
+While the “sweet spots” for natural harmonics are usually at the 5th, 7th, and 12th frets, they can also be played at other places on the neck.
+For example, playing a harmonic at the 4th fret creates a sound of two octaves and a significant third higher than the original note.
+This technique is used in the song “Red Barchetta” by Rush.

 To play natural harmonics like a pro, click here!